Azure-Samples/ms-identity-dotnet-webapi-azurefunctions/README.md

 ## Prerequisites

 1. You must have Visual Studio Code installed
-2. You must have Azure Functions core tools installed `npm install -g azure-functions-core-tools`
+2. You must have version 4 or higher of Azure Functions core tools installed
+   1. Instructions can be found [here](https://www.npmjs.com/package/azure-functions-core-tools)
 3. Azure Functions VSCode extension (https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)
 4. You must have dotnetcore installed on your local dev environment